RichardForshaw/resume/Description.md

 ### Routing both sites

 This is a simple method of having one bucket that routes to another.
 The root domain appears to try to route to an S3 bucket that is called the same as the domain (but I'm not sure why this happens).
 Since there isn't one, we just have to create one which redirects everything to the `www` bucket, which does have the website content.

+The gotcha here is that you _still need a DNS record which routes to your redirection bucket_.
+If you don't do this then DNS will not find the bucket that handles the redirection, and you may be fooled into thinking that the redirection isn't working, but really its the missing DNS record.

 ## Contact Form Implementation